 At Millers Dale Car Park, you’ll find a café named “The Refreshment Room,” as well as public toilets, which are free to use.

-If you’re looking for a more substantial meal post-hike, there’s a pub named “The Anglers Rest” just down the road from Millers Dale Car Park.
-It offers food and drinks.
-While I didn’t personally visit, it has received many five-star reviews from satisfied customers.
+If you’re looking for a more substantial meal post-hike, there’s a pub named “The Anglers Rest” just down the road from Millers Dale Car Park, offering a wide choice of meals and drinks.
+While I didn’t personally visit, it was highly rated.

 Chee Dale Stepping Stones – FAQs